HenriqueVG/CS50AI/Notes/Artificial Inteligence/Lecture 0. Search.md

 	- **Optimal Solution**
         A solution that has the lowest [[#^444e3b|path cost]] among all solutions.

-In a search process, data is often stored in a **_node_**, a data structure that contains the following data:
+In a search process, data is often stored in a <mark style="background: #FFB86CA6;">node, a data structure</mark> that contains the following data:
 - A _[[#^8f6117|state]]_
 - Its _parent node_, through which the current node was generated
 - The _[[#^fb9f0a|action]]_ that was applied to the state of the parent to get to the current node